ankitmundada/QuestionDetector2/README.md

-# QuestionDetection using Deep Learning apporach
+# QuestionDetection using Deep Learning
----

 ## Model architecture:
----

 This is a LSTM based Recurrent Network.
 The many-to-one approach is used to predict the last label of an input sentence, the label being either `question` or `not-a-`question`.